Diamond West Midlands: Birmingham Motor Traction

 Birmingham Motor Traction operated a number of services in Birmingham with a varied fleet of buses, mostly Dennis Darts in a dark blue and white livery, although many buses ran in dealer all-white.
 They operated a number of services under contract to the West Midlands Passenger Transport Executive.
 It was purchased by Rotala in 2007.

 Central Buses

 Central Buses was a bus company based in Birmingham, England.
-In February 2018, Central Buses was purchased by Rotala with its 23 services and 31 buses merged into Diamond.
-Operations ceased at the conclusion of services on 24 February 2018.
+In February 2018, Central Buses was purchased by Rotala, with its 23 services and 31 buses merged into Diamond.
+Operations of Central Buses ceased at the conclusion of services on 24 February 2018.

 Hanson's

 Hanson's was a family-owned bus company operating services in the West Midlands and Worcestershire.
 Hanson's Local Buses was formed in the 1980s by Margaret Hanson as a coach operator.
 Following deregulation of the bus industry in 1986, Hanson's diversified into operating bus services.
-In July 2017 it was purchased by Rotala.
+In July 2017, Hanson's was purchased by Rotala.